ghcpuman902/mangolb/articles/how-to-use-this-blog-system.md

 You can also add extra information about the article behind these two.

-Your new `.txt` file should look like something like this by now :
+Your new `.md` file should look like something like this by now :

-*articles/apple-banana-and-orange.txt:*
+*articles/apple-banana-and-orange.md:*

 ```diff
 # Apple, Banana & Orange